 Mount Sentinel is located at the southern end of the valley and the beautiful Slocan River.
-With a projected enrolment of 285 students from grade 7 to 12, the catchment area of the school extends for 65 kilometers along Highway 6 from South Slocan, north, to the village of Slocan.
+With a projected enrolment of 285 students from grade 7 to 12 at Mt.
+Sentinel and 15 students grade 10 - 12 at Sequoia, in 2025 - 26.
+The catchment area of the school extends for 65 kilometers along Highway 6 from South Slocan, north, to the village of Slocan.
 Mt.
 Sentinel is considered the graduating school for students who may transition from one of our three family of schools.
 The majority of our learners transition from elementary school in Grade 6 to start high school in our Middle Years Program.
 Another important transition time for students in the is when they leave W.E.
 Grahm at the end of their Grade 8 year or the Valhalla Wilderness program at the end of Grade 10.